BChan26/Weather-API/README.md

             - .then(res => {your function and what you want to do with the API data}
             - .catch(err => {console.log(`Error!`, err)})
         }
+    - Scope, via trying to create a unit converter on API data ouput within/from an async function
 - General:
     - The importance of planning ahead and starting early, so glaring errors (like keys not working) can be addressed
     - Working together with classmates and brainstorming/troubleshooting